0hStormy/pam/README.md

 # pam
-A way to install applications in the terminal written in Python.
+A way to download and install packaged applications